 Here are some of the latest drone models where the FPV Flying technology comes as part of the package.

-DJI Models – Mavic Pro, Mavic Air, Spark, Inspire 2, Phantom 4 Pro, Inspire 1
+- DJI Models – Mavic 2 Pro and Zoom, Mavic Air, Mavic Pro, Spark, Inspire 2, Phantom 4 Pro, Inspire 1.

 For some drone models you need to buy FPV equipment separately.
 The easiest way to do this is to buy an FPV kit.